jupyter-guide/jupyter-guide/README.md

 Please help refine and extend this guide.
 For example:

 * Add or expand guidelines
-* Add specific example with screenshots or figures
+* Add specific examples with code snippets or figures
 * Demonstrate guidelines through example notebooks
-* Organzie content hierachically
+* Organize content hierachically
 * Apply a Jekyll layout (similar to [Open Source Guides](https://github.com/github/opensource.guide)
 * Anything else to strengthen the community of Jupyter Notebooks users